lenpio0/DeadCells/README.md

 # DeadCells
-It is a copy of Dead Cells website, using Tailwind.
+Small personal project, reproduction of Dead Cells website.
+Done in several days to try and learn Tailwind for the first time.